Hollywood Homicide: Production

-In April 2002, it was reported that Harrison Ford and Josh Hartnett were in talks to star in an untilted cop drama for Revolution Studios, which had been acquired from Ron Shelton as a pitch that he'd since written with Robert Souza and was also slated to direct.
+In April 2002, it was reported that Harrison Ford and Josh Hartnett were in talks to star in an untitled cop drama for Revolution Studios, which had been acquired from Ron Shelton as a pitch that he'd since written with Robert Souza and was also slated to direct.

 The roles of Gavilan and Calden were originally given to John Travolta and Joseph Gordon-Levitt, respectively, before Harrison Ford and Josh Hartnett eventually signed on.
 Ford was looking for fresher material and UTA, the agency that had recently signed him, suggested it based on Ron Shelton's profile at the time.
 Joe Roth, the Revolution Studios Head, reportedly offered the role to Bruce Willis, with his producing partner Arnold Rifkin along to produce as well.

 Throughout filming, Ford and Hartnett reportedly did not get along.
 Things apparently got so tense that the two wouldn't even look each other in the eye when sharing scenes together, with Ford calling Hartnett a "punk" while Hartnett responded by calling Ford an "old fart".
 They reportedly carried over the feud into the promotional tour for the film.
 Other reports from people on-set indicated that Hartnett was very reverential, and that he only signed on to the film because of Ford's involvement.

 Reception

 On the review aggregator website Rotten Tomatoes, Hollywood Homicide holds an approval rating of 30% based on 161 reviews, and an average rating of 4.7/10.
 The site's critical consensus reads, "Hollywood Homicide suffers from too many subplots and not enough laughs."
 On Metacritic, the film has a weighted average score of 47 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Michael O'Sullivan of The Washington Post wrote, "Hollywood Homicide is a buddy film starring two people who, even as the closing credits roll, appear to have just met" and added "every scene between them, and that's most every scene, feels like a screen test or, at best, a rehearsal."
 One of the few major critics to give it a positive notice was Roger Ebert, who awarded the film 3 out of 4 stars and wrote "that it's more interested in its two goofy cops than in the murder plot; their dialogue redeems otherwise standard scenes."
-Bob Longino of The Atlanta Constitution gave the film a C, describing it as "the opposite of L.A.
+Bob Longino of The Atlanta Constitution gave the film a "C", describing it as "the opposite of L.A.
 Confidential, it's D.O.A., but it does have one good chase scene."